 You must take immediate steps to ensure that you comply with it, within the specified time period.
 If you do not comply then you may be prosecuted.
-If you cannot comply within the time period you should contact the Environmental Health Department immediately.
-Let the inspector know of the progress that you are making to comply with the notice.
+If you cannot comply within the time period you should contact the officer who served the notice, or the Environmental Health Department immediately.
+We encourage you to keep in contact with the officer to let them know of the progress that you are making to comply with the notice.

-What if you do not agree with the Inspectors action?
+What if you do not agree with the officer’s action?

-If you do not agree with the action taken by an inspector you should first contact the team manager to see if the problem can be resolved informally.
-If you are still unhappy with the outcome you may use the councils complaints procedure.
-If you think that Surrey Heath is applying the law in a different way to other Local Authorities you can seek advice from Local Authorities Co-ordinators of Regulatory Services (LACORS).
-You have the right to appeal to a Magistrates Court against an Improvement Notice or refusal by a Local Authority to lift an emergency prohibition order.
+If you do not agree with the action taken by an officer, you should first contact the team manager to see if the problem can be resolved informally.
+If you are still unhappy with the outcome you may use the council’s complaints procedure.
+If you think that Surrey Heath is applying the law in a different way to other local authorities you can seek advice from the Local Government and Social Care Ombudsman.
+You have the right to appeal to a Magistrates Court against an Improvement Notice or refusal by a Local Authority to lift an Emergency Prohibition Order.

 What happens if my practises are identified as being consistently good?

-Ultimately you will be inspected less frequently.
-However you may be eligible for an Award under the Councils Food Hygiene Award Scheme.
+Ultimately you will be inspected less frequently, and you will achieve the highest rating under the Food Hygiene Rating Scheme.